PocketRelay/ServerKotlin/docs/SETUP_HOSTER.md

 ## Prerequisites
-- Java 17 (If you would like to use another Java version you must recompile KME against that version)
+- Minimum Java 11 (If you would like to use another Java version you must recompile KME against that version)
   - Oracle: ([https://www.oracle.com/java/technologies/downloads/](https://www.oracle.com/java/technologies/downloads/))
-- The server executable (This can be found in the releases)
+- The server executable (This can be found in the releases [HERE](https://github.com/jacobtread/KME3/releases/latest))

 ### 1. Preparing
 Prepare a folder for you server.
 Depending on your configuration the server will generate both